 When adapting slow-cooker recipes for the IP, be aware that the cook time may be significantly longer with an Instant Pot.
 We were surprised that none of the pork roasts were done after 9 hours.
 We found that the Sauté High setting on the Ultra was clearly superior, with this pot heating the pork up faster than the other Instant Pots did.
 However, the Ultra also resulted in significant scorching on the bottom of the pan.
 The other Instant Pots had very little scorching and deglazed easily.

 The Ultra resulted in the tenderest pork, as well as the easiest to pull apart.
 The Duo produced the least-tender pork of the Instant Pots, indicating that this pot may not be the best for slow cooking.
-The Duo Plus and the Lux IPs resulted in pork that was slightly more fork-tender than what the Duo produced but less tender than the Ultra's results.
+The Duo Plus IPs resulted in pork that was slightly more fork-tender than what the Duo produced.

 Julie Hartigan is a professional chef and food writer who has developed recipes for publications including Weight Watchers, Saveur, and Real Simple.
 She has also appeared on CBS New York and The Chew.
 You can find more of her recipes at cookingwjulie.com.